r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 But that's why you have to believe in each other and stick together when times are tough.

 **Abigail:**
-{(M) Mr. /(F) Ms. } Fujimaru?
+[♂ Mr. /♀ Ms. ] Fujimaru?
 Remember, you're the leader of this troupe.
 You're like a young King David.

 **Abigail:**
 When Goliath ridiculed David, and cursed him in the evil demon Dagon's name...